Part IX

 Plato’s allegory depicts prisoners chained in a cave, mistaking shadows for reality.
 Wisdom, for him, means breaking the chains and ascending toward the sun—leaving appearances for an external, objective truth.

-This Dragon’s cave honors this quest for truth while radically reorienting its direction.
+This Dragon’s Cave honors this quest for truth while radically reorienting its direction.

-A few key distinctions emerge as you sit in this inward orientation:
+A few key distinctions emerge as you sit in this inward orientation: perception is an active model, relationship is intersubjective verification, and the shadow moves through projection, introjection, and extrojection.

 Even a simple phrase like “We need to talk” can light up the cave.
 The body spikes.
 An introject supplies a familiar tone of condemnation.
 Projection paints the other as unsafe.
 Extrojection turns an inner script into “the terrain.”
 A long exhale restores choice: ask for context, name needs, and respond from the present instead of the old story.